Other PDF Profile

-Though the Tajumulco Mam claim to be Christian, they no nothing of the true Gospel and need to hear about God's saving grace.
+Though the Tajumulco Mam claim to be Christian, they know nothing of the true Gospel and need to hear about God's saving grace.

 In a practical sense, the Mam are in need of better educational facilities, school teachers, and quality medical care.
 Perhaps Christian medical teams and school teachers will have the greatest opportunities to reach these precious people with the Gospel.

-* Ask the Lord to bring forth a triumphant Tajumulco Mam church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Tajumulco Mam church for the glory of His name!

 Scripture Prayers for the Mam, Tajumulco in Guatemala.